vdsukhov/python-intro-course/_sources/chapters/control_flow.md

 ### `if` - `else`
 Ok, now let's consider another situation where a person reads all messages except for messages from a specific person.
 If we got the message from this person we on purpose ignore it.
+To do so we can use an `else` statement which is used in conjunction with an `if` statement to specify what should happen if the condition in the `if` statement is false.
 Here is an possible code example to handle such case:

 ```python